npaez/electron-draggable-bar/README.md

 ![electron-draggable-bar](/image/screen6.jpg)

 ## Demo
-Clone this repo, and run `electro .` or `npm start` in the /demo folder for run demo.
+Clone this repo, and run `electro .` or `npm start` in the /demo folder.

 ## ToDo (future releases)
 - Display the dropdown-menu on click.
 - Support multilevel dropdowns.
 - More Themes.
 (Dark, Ubuntu/Mint looks, etc).

 ## License
 This seed is released under permissive MIT License.